WHAT CAN WE HELP YOU FIND?

 What You Need to Know

-Breastfeeding (or chestfeeding) carries a risk of passing on HIV to the baby.
-Since there is some risk of transmission through breastfeeding, formula feeding is recommended in Canada.
+Breastfeeding (or chestfeeding) carries some risk of passing on HIV to the baby.
+Since there is some risk of transmission through breastfeeding, formula feeding is recommended in Canada wherever possible.
 Ontario has a free formula program for women living with HIV.
 Click here for more information.opens in a new window

 HIV Disclosure & Children